 As mentioned above, tourists in Cuba have to use the Cuban Convertible Peso (CUC).
-This currency is only available in Cuba and cannot be exchanged in international market.
+This currency is only available in Cuba and cannot be exchanged in the international market.
 So, bring cash in your country’s denomination and get it exchanged in Cuba.
 US dollars are subject to an extra 10% tax.
-So, you are better off bringing other currencies like Canadian dollar or Euros.
+So, you are better off bringing other currencies like the Canadian dollar or Euro.

 4. Sunglasses, hat and Sunscreen

 The sun is intense in Cuba even in the winter months.
 So carry your sunglasses, hats, and sunscreen to protect yourself from sun damage.
 Make sure that your sunscreen has a Sun Protection Factor of 50 and above.

 As of May 2010, Cuba requires that visitors to Cuba should have travel insurance in place.
 If you don’t have travel insurance, you can buy it on arrival at the airport from Asistur S.A.
 The travel insurance from Asistur S.A. is affordable at 2.50 to 3.00 CUC per day with coverage as listed here.
 If you are a Canadian or resident of Canada, your provincial health insurance may be enough and you may not have to buy any additional travel insurance.

 If your appliances need 220 volts to run, you will have to buy a voltage converter as the power supply in Cuba is 110 volts.
 Most modern electronics can work with 220v and 110v so a voltage converter may not be required.
 Check the voltage need of your device before you plug-in to be safe.